legosukc/Cube-Cavern-/README.md

 brought to you by the mr washee washees cube cavern guy (yeah i'm, pretty much famous, you must already know me.)

-wanted to name this repo "Cube Cavern Cum Engine" but for once in my life, take something seriously.

-haha im sooo funny like im kinda crazy with this whole humor thing

-also wanted to name this "the real c++" as reference to the misleading c++ cube cavern engine on roblox (i originally thought it was some kinda c++ interpreter on roblox when i first saw it)
+also wanted to name this "the real c++" as a reference to the misleading c++ cube cavern engine on roblox (i originally thought it was some kinda c++ (programming language) interpreter on roblox when i first saw it)

-now that i mentioned it, the code structure is inspired by the cube cavern+ engine (i refer c++ as cube cavern+)
+now that i mentioned it, the code structure is inspired by the cube cavern+ engine (i refer to the c++ cc engine by Elyzzia as cube cavern+)

 Written in C++, using SDL2 and OpenGL, GLAD as the OpenGL function loader.

+Lua is used for game logic

 now, now. my C++ might be a little horrid, but i don't have all that much experience with writing CLEAN C++ code, this is the first time i've bothered to try.